 For more information, please visit the Department of English Literature website.

 Throughout your degree you will be thinking about the career choices that will enable you to thrive after graduation: we will help you put in place the skills and experience that you need to launch that career.
 Our innovative placement scheme gives you the chance to undertake an academic placement in commerce, industry or the arts.
 You can also take a placement module on languages and literature in heritage, in education, and in the media.
-Students on our Communications at Work module also undertake a short placement to explore the ways in which the skills and knowledge gained in their studies have direct application to the workplace.
+Students on our Literature, Languages and Education module also undertake a short placement to explore the ways in which the skills and knowledge gained in their studies have direct application to the workplace.

 In your second year, you can spend a semester studying abroad at one of our partner institutions in Asia, Australia, Canada, Europe and the USA.
 To find out more, visit the Study Abroad website.